Lie algebra configuration pairing: The Configuration Pairing with Associative Coalgebras

-\begin{remark} In order to have honest coalgebra structures on duals, some type of finiteness condition must be enforced.
-If $V$ is finite dimensional, then we may use the length filtration of $\T V$, requiring $\psi \in (\T V)^*$ to satisfy $\psi(w)=0$ for all but finitely many lengths of $w$.
-If $V$ is not finite dimensional, then we may choose a basis $B$, use this to give a basis of $\T V$, and impose a finiteness condition on $\psi$ via this basis.
-Alternately we may weaken the definition of coalgebra to allow formal sums in the coproduct operation.
+\begin{remark} In order to have honest coalgebra structures on duals, we must enforce a finiteness condition when dualizing to $(\T V)^*$.
+For example, we could restrict all functionals $\psi \in (\T V)^*$ to have finite dimensional support.
+Alternately we could weaken the definition of coalgebra to allow formal sums in the coproduct operation.
 The coproduct operation then lands in the completed tensor product $\Delta:C \to C\,\widehat{\otimes}\;C$ and the coalgebra axioms are all modified accordingly.

 Throughout this paper, all constructions will be grounded via pairings with algebras.
-Due to finiteness conditions on the algebra side, these pairings will never involve infinite sums of nonzero elements, no matter which of the above alternatives for a specific definition of dual is adopted.
-Since our goal is an understanding of algebras via our explicit pairings, we are ambivalent about issues related to infinite dimensional coalgebras. \end{remark}
+Due to finiteness conditions on the algebra side, these pairings will never involve infinite sums of nonzero elements, no matter which alternative for a specific construction / definition of dual is adopted.
+Since our goal is an understanding of algebras via our explicit pairings, we structure our statements and proofs to sidestep issues related to infinite dimensional coalgebras. \end{remark}